 Spread the word

-Remind friends nad family that leaving your dog in the car’s not cool.
+Remind friends and family that leaving your dog in the car’s not cool.